 MINI Countryman SUV - Reliability & safety

-The MINI Countryman has an excellent safety rating, but the brand's reliability has been criticised
+The MINI Countryman has an excellent safety rating, and the brand’s previous reliability issues seem to be a thing of the past

 The MINI name carries a certain amount of prestige, bringing to mind images of quality the marque is keen to preserve.
 In recent years its cars have been given rather chequered ratings for owner satisfaction, though, and this is an area that’ll need to be focused on if MINI’s premium image is to prevail.
 It seems reliability is strong, though, and buyers also seem to like the touchscreens and styling.